jbowens/pita-server/README.md

 Creates a new account.

+- `uuid` *(required)* -- device specific uuid.
+It must be unique.
-- `name` *(required)* -- the name associated with the account.
+- `name`  -- the name associated with the account.
 It does not need to be unique.
 - `phone` -- the phone number associated with the account.
 If provided, it must be unique.
 - `email` -- the email address associated with the account.
 If provided, it must be unique.

-Either the phone number or email must be present.
 On success, the endpoint returns a JSON payload of the following form.

 ```json
 {